 According to the article PH logistics survey finds reliability as key supply chain concern published by Manila Bulletin online, data from the 2016 LEI project results ranked Philippines at 71 among the 160 participating countries.
 The 2017 LEI project results, however, yielded that reliability is the area that needs a lot of improvement for the logistics company in the Philippines.
 As per the 2017 LEI results, 44% of the survey respondents stated that reliability is their main concern.
 Only 30% of the respondents think that improvements should focus on cost, while 26% think that it should be time.

 World Bank Consultant Dr. Ruth Banomyong suggested to create awareness of a well-developed logistics plan and recommended to support logistics outsourcing.

-After all, a well-developed logistics plan could help in providing the Philippines with a much organized logistics industry, and freight logistics companies outsourcing logistics services from on demand delivery apps like Transportify Logistics could help make faster and more convenient package deliveries within the country.
+After all, a well-developed logistics plan could help in providing the Philippines with a much organized logistics industry, and freight logistics companies outsourcing logistics services from on-demand delivery apps like Transportify could help make faster and more convenient package deliveries within the country.